domarp-j/react-testing/PITCHME.md

 ### Benefits of react-testing-library over Enzyme

-- Tests behavior and UI changes instead of React implementation
 - Only one render option (no shallow versus mount debates)
 - Useful error messages
 - Well supported
+- Tests behavior and integration instead of specific implementations

 +++